seyed-ruzaik/Restaurant-ordering-system-/README.md

 * GET /report/top-selling-items/orders : Generate a report that displays the top-selling menu items based on orders.

+5. Create a new task

+* POST /task/add : This endpoint will create a new task.

+6. Get list of tasks

+* GET /task/get-tasks?status=complete&priority=Medium&startDate=2023-01-01&endDate=2023-07-31 : This endpoint will get the list of tasks based on the query parameters.

+7. Get list of tasks

+* GET /task/get-tasks?page=1&perPage=5 : The request is asking the server to provide a list of tasks with pagination

 Data Validation
 ===============

-Request bodies are validated using AJV wherever it's necessay to ensure that the data provided is valid and meets the required format.
+Request bodies are validated using AJV wherever it's necessary to ensure that the data provided is valid and meets the required format.

 Error Handling